 In Year 7, we have structured activities with the Adventure Education Camp, as well as our 'Time & Space' evening with mums/mentors.

 In Year 8, the focus becomes more about 'stepping up' and preparation for the Power of 9 program.
 Students will take on their first significant self-managed project exploring their interests and passions.
-They will also have opportunities to discuss their hopes for the future with significant others during the fathers/mentors 'Firepit Feast' and parenting session in Term 3.
-The year concludes with Character Development sessions within the Year 8 Enrichment program.
+They will also have opportunities to discuss their hopes for the future with significant others during the Father/Mentor and Son Evening and parenting session in Term 3.
+The year concludes with the Year 8 Enrichment Program fostering personal growth.